6 HEALTH AND FITNESS HACKS

 TO STAY IN SHAPE ON HOLIDAY

 Holidays are all about indulgence, whether it's the delicious food, relaxing on the beach or that third poolside Pina Colada you're most looking forward to - it's only right that you treat yourself.
 While staying on track during your travels can be challenging (re-visiting the all inclusive buffet more than once per-sitting is perfectly resonable) your health and fitness needn't take a back seat - so don't go waving your waistline goodbye just yet.
-We've highlighted some top tips to help you stay in shape this summer - it's easier than you think!
+In celebration of International Yoga Day, we've highlighted some top tips to help you stay in shape this summer - it's easier than you think!

 LIGHT-WEIGHT ITEMS FIT FOR YOUR LUGGAGE